sohbaker/getItDoneFrontend/README.md

 - Bonus: Save TODOs to `localStorage`

 ## Steps
-- [ ] As a User/Cypress I can interact with a front-end TDL application
+- [ ] As a User/Cypress I can interact with a front-end application
-- [ ] As a User/Cypress I can interact with a TDL Application running via SpringBoot API
+- [ ] As a User/Cypress I can interact with an Application running via SpringBoot API
-- [ ] As a User/Cypress I can interact with a TDL Application running via SpringBoot API, accessing 'To Do's' stored in an H2 database
+- [ ] As a User/Cypress I can interact with an Application running via SpringBoot API, accessing 'To Do's' stored in an H2 database

 ## Tools
 - [x] use [Cypress](https://www.cypress.io/) E2E testing framework